Housing benefit: How to claim

 Who can claim housing benefit

-Housing benefit can help you pay your rent if you're on a low income and have savings below £16,000.
+Housing benefit can help with rent if you're on a low income.

 You can only make a new claim for housing benefit if one of the following applies:

 - you - and your partner if you live with them - are pension age

-- you claim other benefits which include a severe disability premium
+- you get other benefits which include a severe disability premium

 - you're staying in a refuge, hostel or some types of supported or temporary housing